-- Removal from the site of all noxious weeds as listed under the NSW Noxious Weeds Act 1993; - Protection of existing vegetation at the southern end of the site; - Timely re-establishment of landscaping as areas are completed; and - Ongoing maintenance of landscaped areas.
+- Removal from the site of all noxious weeds as listed under the NSW Noxious Weeds Act 1993. - Protection of existing vegetation at the southern end of the site. - Timely re-establishment of landscaping as areas is completed. - Ongoing maintenance of landscaped areas.